 Recognizing and addressing unconscious biases is crucial for creating a fair and inclusive society.

-In this guide, we will explore some common types of unconscious biases and provide examples to help you better understand them
+This guide will explore some common types of unconscious biases and provide examples to help you better understand them.

 Implicit Association Bias:

-Implicit association bias occurs when we associate certain groups with particular attributes or stereotypes unconsciously.
+Implicit association bias occurs when we unconsciously associate certain groups with particular attributes or stereotypes.
 It can lead to assumptions and generalizations about individuals based on their membership in a specific group.

 Targeting these areas is essential for individuals seeking learning materials to present leadership development training courses.